Hesperian Health Guides

 • Does anyone in her house have a serious disease that she might catch (contagious disease)?

 • Does anyone smoke cigarettes in the house?
 Is there a smoky cooking stove inside the house?
-This smoke is very harmful.
+Both kinds of smoke are very harmful.

 Help her find a clean, safe place to give birth.